Bražec: Administrative division

+Etymology

+The name Bražec is a diminutive of the Old Czech word brah, which meant 'pile', 'pit'.

 Geography

 Bražec is located about 13 km southeast of Karlovy Vary.
 Most of the municipal territory lies in the Doupov Mountains, only the western part lies in the Slavkov Forest.
 The highest point is a hill at 793 m above sea level.

 History

 The first written mention of Bražec is from 1289.
 Until 1410, the village was owned by a local noble family, who called themselves Lords of Bražec.
 Bražec then often changed owners.
 From 1581 to 1622, it was part of the Andělská Hora estate.
 In 1622, Bražec was acquired by the Czernin family.
-Since then, the village was part of the Stružná estate, which remained so until the establishment of a sovereign municipality in 1848.
+Since then, the village was part of the Stružná estate, which remained so until the establishment of an independent municipality in 1848.

 In 1953, the Military Training Area Hradiště was created, which caused the eviction of 65 villages and the demise of several municipalities including Bražec.
 The municipality was then created again on 1 January 2016 by diminishing of the military area.